Comparing SOC 2 and ISO 27001 Certification

 How Interfacing Assists in Easing the Burden of SOC 2 and ISO 27001 Documentation

-With the growing complexity of managing SOC 2 requirements, organizing information in a central location becomes increasingly important.
-When an auditor comes to site, they will assess management’s oversight of their third-party service providers as well as the company’s own controls.
+With the growing complexity of managing SOC 1, SOC 2, and SOC 3 requirements, organizing information in a central location becomes increasingly important.
+When an auditor comes to the site, they will assess management’s oversight of their third-party service providers as well as the company’s own controls.
 The majority of this oversight revolves mainly around documentation and the ability to review it.
-Proving this to an auditor means providing them with a record management system that can draw on the speed of access to the who, when and how’s of the organizations operations objectives.

 Interfacing’s Enterprise Process Center® (EPC) provides you with a tool to control your compliance processes by helping you manage the audit, assessment and execution of your underlying business process management.
 This will make compliance easier and more transparent throughout your organization.